-According to Ayurveda, Parkinson disease is called as Kampavata.
-For the Parkinson treatment in ayurveda, it is important to know the cause of disease according to ayurvedic texts.
+According to Ayurveda, Parkinson's disease is called Kampavata.
+For Parkinson treatment in ayurveda, it is important to know the cause of disease according to ayurvedic texts.
 It is a vata vitiated disease.
-The parkinson treatment in ayurveda can be done with the help of some ayurvedic therapies such as abhayagam, swedana, nasya, shirodhara and vasti etc to remove toxicity from the body.
+The Ayurvedic treatment of this disease can be done with the help of some ayurvedic medicine for Parkinson's and Panchakarma therapies such as abhayagam, swedana, nasya, shirodhara and vasti, etc to remove toxicity from the body.
 Digestive fire is increased slowly and strength is given to the nervous system.
-Parkinson treatments in ayurveda are potent enough not only to curb the further degeneration but also to strengthen the nervous system.
+Parkinson's treatments in ayurveda are potent enough not only to curb further degeneration but also to strengthen the nervous system.
 By these ayurvedic therapies, the speed of movement improves slowly.
-The target of the parkinson treatment in ayurveda, is not to cure the disease but to provide relief from the symptoms like tremors, rigidity and depression.
+The target of the Ayurvedic parkinson treatment in India is not to cure the disease but to provide relief from the symptoms like tremors, rigidity, and depression.

 - Abhayagam - Certain ayurvedic and herbal oils are extremely beneficial for Ayurvedic massages.
-The Ayurvedic massages that could be beneficial for the Parkinson’s patient are done according to the proper methods of the ayurvedic texts.
+The Ayurvedic massages that could be beneficial for Parkinson’s patients are done according to the proper methods of the ayurvedic texts.

 - Virechana - It is also known as Purgative therapy.
-In this wastes are eliminated through the lower pathway of the body.
+These wastes are eliminated through the lower pathway of the body.
 Virechana is used for Pitta disorder to cleanse the primary site of pitta where is in the stomach and small intestine.
-It is the efficient parkinson treatment in ayurveda.
+It is an efficient parkinson treatment in ayurveda.

-- Basti therapy – It is also called Enema therapy.
+- Basti therapy – Is also called Enema therapy.
 The therapy purifies the colon where the primary location of Vata nourishes the body.
-This is one of the best parkinson treatment in ayurveda.
+This is one of the best Parkinson treatment in ayurveda.

-- NadiShodhana pranayama – It is one of the best ancient parkinson treatment in ayurveda.
-This treatment is done by following a proper routine including the nadishodana pranayam and yoga.
+- NadiShodhana pranayama – It is one of the best ancient Parkinson treatment in ayurveda.
+This treatment is done by following a proper routine including the Nadi shodan Pranayam and yoga.
 NadiShodhana pranayama is incredibly calming, and soothing to the mind, the nervous system, and effectively balances vata, pitta, and kapha.

-- Shiro Abhyanga therapy - It is a most popular ayurvedic indian head massage for stress and fatigue relief.
-A soothing massage of the head, neck and shoulder, commonly used as the parkinson treatment in ayurveda.
+- Shiro Abhyanga therapy - It is the most popular ayurvedic Indian head massage for stress and fatigue relief.
+A soothing massage of the head, neck, and shoulder, commonly used as the Ayurvedic parkinson treatment in India.

-Parkinson’s disease is a neurodegenerative disease caused by degeneration of nerve cells, which results in the altered movements and rigidity of body.
-These nerve cells deteriorate or become impaired, and loose the ability to produce an important chemical called dopamine.The exact cause of Parkinson's disease essentially remains unknown.
-But various factors are known to cause the disorder such as oxidative damage, environmental toxins, genetic factors and accelerated aging.
+Parkinson’s disease is a neurodegenerative disease caused by the degeneration of nerve cells, which results in the altered movements and rigidity of the body.
+These nerve cells deteriorate or become impaired, and lose the ability to produce an important chemical called dopamine.The exact cause of Parkinson's disease essentially remains unknown.
+But various factors are known to cause the disorder such as oxidative damage, environmental toxins, genetic factors, and accelerated aging.

 The cause of Parkinson's disease is unknown, but several factors appear to play a role, including:

-- Genes - Certain genes are responsible for the increase in risk of Parkinson's disease.
+- Genes - Certain genes are responsible for the increase in the risk of Parkinson's disease.

 - Environmental factors - Exposure to certain environmental factors may increase the risk of later Parkinson's disease, but the risk is relatively small.

-- Low norepinephrine levels - Norepinephrine is a neurotransmitter or chemical present in brain is important for controlling many automatic body functions, such as the circulation of the blood.
-Its low levels in brain can cause the disorder.
+- Low norepinephrine levels - Norepinephrine is a neurotransmitter or chemical present in the brain that is important for controlling many automatic body functions, such as the circulation of the blood.
+Its low levels in the brain can cause the disorder.